 How to block adult content websites on Windows 11

-You can effectively restrict access to adult content websites on your Windows 11 PC without relying on third-party software or Microsoft Family Safety parental controls — simply by changing two numbers in the network settings: the primary and secondary DNS addresses.
-This method uses the free DNS provider Cloudflare to automatically filter out adult websites and malware.
-This service offers protection for home users who want to prevent their children from accessing explicit content online.
-It's one of the simplest ways to safeguard your PC against adult content.
+You can effectively restrict access to adult content websites on Windows 11 without relying on third-party software or Microsoft Family Safety parental controls.
+By simply changing two numbers in your network settings—the primary and secondary DNS addresses—you can use Cloudflare's free service to automatically filter out adult websites and malware.
+It’s one of the simplest ways to safeguard your PC.

+How to block adult content websites on Windows 11